 She no longer got straight A’s and her chances of being valedictorian vanished when she got her C in Physics.
 Taylor had resigned herself to the fact that she wasn’t going to Yale.
 And she was cool with that.

-The day of the College Fair she didn’t even stop by Yale’s table.
+- On the day of the College Fair she didn’t even stop by Yale’s table.
 Why bother she thought?
 Her SAT’s weren’t up to their average and she no longer had a 4.0.
-Instead she spent her time meeting with representatives from the numerous state universities.
+Instead, she spent her time meeting with representatives from the numerous state universities.

 The representative from Yale couldn’t help but notice Taylor when she passed his table.
 Her strength, the confidence in her stride.
 And what was she wearing around her neck?
 Was that a Fruit Loop necklace?
 He approached her and asked her if she had ever considered Yale.

 They talked for a while.
 Actually, they were the last ones in the gym.
 As they were finishing up, a young girl approached them.
 Taylor, felt like she knew her from somewhere.
 But she just couldn’t figure out where.

 But the girl knew right away.
 Daddy, Taylor is one that gave me the story.
 That was it!
 This was the girl in her brother’s class.
 The one who had asked for her story.
 She went on to tell her dad how Taylor had inspired her to begin writing every night.
 Daddy, she’s the one.
 She’s the one I told you about.